Here is a description of Hilton Head Island Fire Rescue’s Pit Crew CPR process in bullet point form. It may help to think of it as a 4-phase process.

 - Once the defibrillator is charged, announce “Stop CPR”

-- The person on chest compressions should “show hands” to indicate they are clear
+- The person on chest compressions should “hover” to indicate they are clear

 - Push the shock button